rust-lang/rust/text/0000-incremental-compilation.md

 }
 ```

-Note that the impls were arbitarily assigned indices based on the order
+Note that the impls were arbitrarily assigned indices based on the order
 in which they appear.
 This does mean that reordering impls may cause
 spurious recompilations.
 We can try to mitigate this somewhat by making the
 path entry for an impl include some sort of hash for its header or its contents,